ARrC

-ARrC (an abbreviation for Always Remember the real Connection) is a South Korean boy band formed and managed by Mystic Story.
+ARrC (an abbreviation for Always Remember the real Connection) was a South Korean boy band formed and managed by Mystic Story.
 The group consists of seven members: Hyunmin, Kien, Choi Han, Andy, Rioto, Doha, and Jibeen.
 Former member Ziwoo left the group in January 2025.
 They debuted on August 19, 2024, with the extended play (EP) Ar^c.
+They disbanded on June 23, 2026.

 Name

 The group's name, ARrC, stands for Always Remember the real Connection.
 It embodies the belief that a "true connection with each other" is a valuable principle that transcends time, space, and interpersonal differences.
 They also pledge to never forget this "connectivity" as they develop into musicians who can use their music to positively impact a large number of people worldwide.

 History

 2024: Introduction and debut with Ar^c

 In July 2024, Mystic Story announced that they would be preparing to launch their first boy group composed of seven members from various countries, with the goal of debuting in mid-August.
 On July 8, Mystic Story opened the group's official social media accounts, revealing the logo motion and member's profile which are Jibeen, Doha, Kien, Rioto, Ziwoo, Choi Han, and Hyunmin.
 (Note: The names of the members are sorted according to their group's social media post.)
-Among the members, Hyunmin, who was known as a contestant under his real name Park Hyun-been in Mnet's survival competition series Boys Planet but eliminated and placed 48th in the overall rankings, and Ziwoo, who went viral in South Korea after singing Maktub and Goo Yoon-hee's "Marry Me" in the classroom and his classmate uploaded it on TikTok which garnered 8.2 million views.
+Among the members, Hyunmin, who was known as a contestant under his real name Park Hyun-bin in Mnet's survival competition series Boys Planet but eliminated and placed 48th in the overall rankings, and Ziwoo, who went viral in South Korea after singing Maktub and Goo Yoon-hee's "Marry Me" in the classroom and his classmate uploaded it on TikTok which garnered 8.2 million views.
 The next day Mystic Story announced the group's first reality show World of ARrC, which would be released simultaneously on Mnet and M2 YouTube channels on July 17, and was about them growing to become an idol by solving various quests ahead of their debut.
 On July 12, after ARrC continuously posting individual, unit, and group photos, where they become a hot topic and garnered more than 1.16 million views with the search keyword "ARrC" in Weibo and local media outlets are focusing on the news of the debut of the Vietnamese member Kien.
 ARrC then released two unreleased songs "Connected" and "Alien in Seoul" on July 16 and 19, respectively, and would be included in the group's second comeback album.
 On July 23, ARrC confirmed to debut with their first EP Ar^c (Note: Read as A-r-squared-c.) on August 19.
 In particular, the first single "Dummy" would be released on July 26, ahead of their debut.